Veslyquix/Guide/README.md

-EA automatically writes to our `CURRENTOFFSET`, which is where we've `ORG`'d to or more typically at the next part of free space or at the end of our rom.
+EA automatically writes to our `CURRENTOFFSET`, which is where we've `ORG`'d to or more typically at the next part of free space (eg. expanding the rom past 16 mb).

 `PUSH` and `POP` are essentially brackets ( ) to put around `ORG`.